JackLumers/Card-Game-Sample/README.md

 Not tested on standalone.

 # P.S.
 There is quite a mess in the codebase.
-I didn't handle asynchronous state changes in the way that it wood seems nice and easy to read and work with.
+I didn't handle asynchronous state changes in the way that it wood seem nice and easy to read and work with.
 At the time I have some problems with separating logic and visualization, but I really want to work in this direction and learn architecture best-practices.
 Tryied MVP pattern for the card objects and it's seems to work, but I'm sure there was a better approach and I eventualy broke the pattern 'cause there is too many dependencies on Views.